DataDog/integrations-core/snowflake/README.md

 This check monitors [Snowflake][1] through the Datadog Agent.
 Snowflake is a SaaS-analytic data warehouse and runs completely on cloud infrastructure.
 This integration monitors credit, billing, and storage usage, query history, and more.

 **NOTE**: Metrics are collected via queries to Snowflake.
-Queries from the integration are billable by Snowflake.
+Queries made by the Datadog integration are billable by Snowflake.

 ## Setup